mbottini/concept2haskell/writeup.md

 file that correspond to this workout.
 We don't have to parse the data itself to figure out how large the entry is.

 Because we're dealing with pretty low-level hardware, the last 32 bytes of the file are all `0xFF`.
 This is a way of saying "Hey, we're at the end of the file," I guess.
-This just means that we have to lop off the very last entry when we parse the data.
+For the purposes of this program, it just means that we have to lop off the very last entry when we parse the data.

 ### LogDataStorage.bin